jkarakas/zengyu714.github.io/_posts/2017-02-12-treat-functions-as-objects.md

 ### Use `sum` rather than `reduce`

-Apply some operation with previous results in a sequence, until reducing a sequence of values to a single value.
+Apply some operation with previous results in a sequence, until reducing a sequence of values to a single value.<br>
-Others reducing functions like `any(iterabe)` , `any(iterable)`
+Others reducing functions like `all(iterabe)` , `any(iterable)`

 ## Anonymous Functions

-The body part of lambda functions should be pure expressions.
+The body part of lambda functions should be pure expressions.<br>
 Most used in the argument of higher-order functions